SAP/xml-tools/packages/content-assist/README.md

   text: xmlText,
   offset: 66, // Right after the '<ad` element start.
   providers: {
-    // There are more types of suggestions providers (see api.d.ts)
+    // 1.
+There are more types(scenarios) of suggestions providers (see api.d.ts)
+    // 2.
+Multiple providers may be supplied for a single scenario.
     elementName: [
       ({ element, prefix }) => {
         const suggestions = [];